 Prevent macular degeneration

 There is a lot of research to prove that using blue light blocking glasses for even just a few nights can provide you with a number of benefits, including curing small problems like tired eyes and headaches.
-Head over to Specsmakers and get yourself a pair of blue light blocking glasses today.
+Head over to Specsmakers and get yourself a pair of blue light blocking glasses or computer protection glasses today.
 You can also read our blogs on tried and tested tips to protect your eyes and do’s and don’ts of cleaning your glasses for further insights.